googleads/videojs-ima/README.md

 ```

 Your index.html should contain the video.js stylesheet (not included in the npm module),
-a video player to be used for playback, and a script tags for the IMA SDK and your own
+a video player to be used for playback, and script tags for the IMA SDK and your own
 javascript file.

 ```html